Homemade Eggnog (Polish Way)

 Eggnog is good, but spiked eggnog is even more festive.
 It is excellent, especially for cold winter evenings.
 It warms your belly and body!

-Always Add alcohol after chilling for maximum impact.
+Always add alcohol after chilling for maximum impact.

 Best Alcohol for Homemade Eggnog